jhpyle/mTCP/README.md

 ### Graphics

-If a [Sixel graphics] escape sequence is encountered, the image will be processed and displayed on the screen.
-After viewing the image, the user can then press any key to get back to text mode.
+If a [Sixel graphics] escape sequence is encountered, the image will be downloaded and then displayed on the screen.
+It may take significant time for the image to download.
+While the image is downloading, the screen is unchanged; this is so that you can keep reading what is on the screen while you wait for the graphics image to appear.
+After viewing the image, you can then press any key to get back to text mode.

 The supported graphics modes are: